Agoel21/CardQuest/README.md

 but it currently serves no purpose in the functionality of the card games.
 ## UnitTests
 The unit tests for the various methods within the controllers are found under the TestProject2 folder.
 The tests are separated into their own test files for each respective controller.
-## Instuctions
-To play the card games the user must configure their startup project to be the CSCE361CardGamesConsole project.
-Running CSCE361CardGames will take the user to a webpage where nothing is displayed.